Rodiyyah-DA/Housing-hub-Real-Estate-Report/README.md

   The Housing-Hub Real Estate Report demonstrates the value of interactive business intelligence tools in understanding property market trends.
 By enabling real-time filtering, city-level performance tracking, and year-over-year comparisons, it offers a strategic advantage to decision-makers.
 Recommendations:
-- Focus marketing strategies on top-performing cities.
+- Focus marketing strategies on top-performing cities like Nashville and Joelton.
 - Analyze mid-year peaks to align property listings and promotions with buyer activity.
 - Explore the demand for 3–4 bedroom homes to target high-value customer segments.